cjus/python-coding-challenge/README.md

 ## Deeper dive
 - [My general approach](documentation/approach.md)
 - [My solution](documentation/solution.md)

+## Further thoughts
+Given more free time I would like to implement a version that uses a distributed search accross multiple CPU cores.
+Although, I think that would be overkill for this problem.
+It's just a bit painful to realize that only one of my 10 cores was working on the problem.

 ## Directory of project files
 | File | Description |